 This budget won’t include the cost of any visas (although for Peru you probably won’t need one), nor the cost of international flights, (I always use Skyscanner to find the best deals) so don’t forget to factor those in as well.

-The budget also doesn’t include prepping any gear you might need for your trip or taking out travel insurance, which I highly recommend you do.
+The budget also doesn’t include prepping any gear you might need for your trip or taking out travel insurance.

 And with that preamble out the way, let’s get on with answering the question about how much it costs to travel in Peru….